haleminhduong/study/README.md

 1. Fork this repository to your GitHub account.
 2. Create a new branch for your changes.
-3. Make your updates or additions.
-4. Create a pull request explaining your changes.

 Your contributions are highly appreciated and will help fellow students in their Bioinformatics journey!